 - Many reviewers comment that the size is too small for many of their projects.
 For this reason, be sure to compare the dimensions of 2.08” x 1.37” to the needs of your specific project.

-- GREAT FOR CRAFT PROJECTS - These Darice rectangle-shaped wood pieces are great for...
+- UNFINISHED WOOD PIECES – These Darice rectangle-shaped craft wood pieces are great...

 - FIND YOUR INSPIRATION – Having the right crafting supplies on hand helps inspire...